SupunSS/SupunSS/README.md

 - **[Nokia-Style 2D Space Shooter](https://github.com/SupunSS/shooting-game)** — A retro arcade shooter built from scratch in C++ using SFML 3.1.0, featuring complete core gameplay mechanics and packaged as a Windows installer via Inno Setup.
   `C++` `SFML` `CMake` `Game Systems`

-*(Replace the two links above with your actual repo URLs if they differ — right now these aren't pinned/visible on your profile, so fixing that is step one.)*

 **Currently learning:** Unreal Engine (gameplay mechanics, AI, physics), C# **Goal:** Gameplay/game-systems programmer, AAA-level engineering practices